 Is Energy Needed After Death?

 After an organism dies, metabolic processes cease, and the immediate need for ATP ends.
-Even so, decomposition relies on microbial activity that continues to require energy.
+Still, decomposition relies on microbial activity that continues to require energy.
 Thus, while the dead organism no longer needs energy for its own functions, the breakdown of its tissues still depends on energy‑driven biochemical reactions carried out by decomposers.

 Conclusion